M5 Junction 10

 Gloucestershire County Council has recently been informed that its bid to Homes England for funding to upgrade M5 junction 10 has been successful.

-In March 2019 Gloucestershire County Council submitted a bid to Homes England to fund a multi-million pound investment in transport infrastructure.
-The funding would provide an upgrade of M5 junction 10 with the new junction giving access from the motorway both northbound and southbound to a new link road into Cheltenham.
-This would support growth plans throughout Gloucestershire, as well as solve long standing traffic and travel issues, helping to keep our county moving.
+The funding will now be used to improve access to and from the motorway northbound and southbound to a new link road into Cheltenham.
+This will support growth plans both locally and throughout Gloucestershire, as well as help to solve long standing traffic and travel issues, helping to keep our county moving.

-You can also email us on email@example.com if you have any questions for us regarding the new motorway junction.
+You can also email us at firstname.lastname@example.org if you have any questions about the new motorway junction.